My First Day At The Gym Was a Nightmare

 2. Know The Different Muscle Groups

-Your body comprises various muscle groups; working them all is essential to achieving a balanced physique.
+Working them all is essential to achieving a balanced physique.

 The major groups include chest, back, legs, shoulders, arms & core.

-Now, know where each exercise specifically targets.
+Now, try to know which muscle(s) a particular exercise specifically targets.

 3. Differentiate Sets & Reps

-“Sets” and “reps” are gym code words you’ll need to understand.
+SETS and REPS are gym code words you’ll need to understand.
+[5]

-For example, if you do 10 push-ups, take a break, and do another 10, you’ve completed 2 sets of 10 reps each.
-Simple.
+E.g. If you do 10 push-ups, take a break, and do another 10

 4. How Many Days In a Week?